 The rankings that are provided by the three methods are broadly consistent giving confidence in their robustness.
-Looking in more detail, HSIC and RF indices are more similar to Sobol total-order indices than to Sobol first-order indices contrarily to the conclusions of De Lozzo and Marrel (2016) on comparison of Sobol and HSIC indices.
-The most influential parameters that are identified by Sobol' total-order indices are also captured by the other methods.
-Indeed, the different rankings show that the top-ten rankings based on Sobol' total-order indices at least contain the five most influential parameters based on HSIC and RF rankings.
-Then, Figure 6 does not miss any preponderant parameters for HSIC and RF.
+Looking in more detail, HSIC and RF indices are more similar to Sobol' total-order indices than to Sobol' first-order indices, contrary to the conclusions of De Lozzo and Marrel (2016) on comparison of Sobol' and HSIC indices.
+The most influential parameters that are identified by Sobol' totalorder indices are also captured by the other methods.
+Indeed, the different rankings show that the top-10 rankings based on Sobol' total-order indices contain at least the five most influential parameters based on HSIC and RF rankings.
+Then, Fig. 6 does not miss any preponderant parameters for the HSIC and RFs.
 In addition, while rankings from the three methods only exhibit slight differences for water variables, differences between rankings are more pronounced for pesticide variables.
-In that case, most parameters have zero or very low first order Sobol' indices characterizing nearly purely interacting effects.
+In that case, most parameters have zero or very low first-order Sobol' indices, characterizing nearly purely interacting effects.
 However, not all differences between rankings come from interactive effects.
-As an example, manning_plot and hpond_plot that appear in pesticide surface runoff top-ten ranking according to Sobol' indices are both characterized by
+As an example, manning\plot and hpond\plot that appear in the pesticide surface runoff top-10 ranking according to Sobol' in-

 Figure 6.
-Sobol' total and first order indices computed using PCE, HSIC and RF site sensitivity indices for all output variables on HU14 with associated 95% confidence intervals.
+Sobol' total- and first-order indices computed using PCE, HSIC and RF site sensitivity indices for all output variables on HU14 with associated 95 % confidence intervals.
 RF feature importance measures are normalized by 2Var[Y] following Eq.
 (13).
-HU14 is displayed with a red contour on top left figure.
-For all methods, displayed parameters are the most influential parameters regarding Sobol' total indices.
-The bar colours are related to physical processes: brown is related to soil parameters and the darker the brown, the deeper the parameter, blue is related to river parameters whereas green is related to vegetation parameters.
-Filling in brown bars refers to the soil type of the parameter: soil 1 is not filled, soil 2 is cross hatched whereas soil 3 is filled with circles.
-For each method, numbers next to bars stand for ranking position of parameters.
+HU14 is displayed with a red contour in the top left figure.
+For all methods, displayed parameters are the most influential parameters regarding Sobol' total-order indices.
+The bar colours are related to physical processes: brown is related to soil parameters, and the darker the brown, the deeper the parameter; blue is related to river parameters, whereas green is related to vegetation parameters.
+The filling in of brown bars refers to the soil type of the parameter: soil 1 is not filled, and soil 2 is cross-hatched, whereas soil 3 is filled with circles.
+For each method, numbers next to bars stand for the ranking position of parameters.